Detail of Song Dynasty Empress Costumes – Hanfu Culture

 Detail of Song Dynasty Empress Costumes – Hanfu Culture-5

 In the Song dynasty, the empress's phoenix crown was given a richer interpretation, based on the preservation of traditional elements such as Huashu and Bobin.
 According to ancient texts, the phoenix crown at that time was decorated with flowers all over, including twenty-four Huashu in two sizes.
 The crowns were adorned with pearls and greenery, and the Bobin was increased to three on each side.
-And the portrait ornaments among the flowers and trees of the Empress's ceremonial crown developed into a vast “Queen Mother's fairy procession (王母仙人队)” and a variety of birds, with a more grand and specific scene.
+And the portrait ornaments among the flowers and trees of the Empress's ceremonial crown developed into a vast “Queen Mother's procession (王母仙人队)” and a variety of birds, with a more grand and specific scene.

 Detail of Song Dynasty Empress Costumes – Hanfu Culture-6

-In addition, decoration of dragons and phoenixes were added to the phoenix crown, such as the nine dragons on the top of the crown, including eight small dragons on the left and right and a large dragon in the middle.
+In addition, decoration of dragons and phoenixes were added to the phoenix crown, such as the nine dragons on the of the crown, including eight small dragons on the left and right and a large dragon in the middle.

 At this time, the phoenix crown had already developed into a large and grand ceremonial crown, which was known as the “dragon and phoenix flower hairpin crown”, “crown of four phoenixes and nine dragons” and “crown of twelve flower hairpins of nine dragons”.